BrickRigs-AI/BRMM/Assets/Documentation/src.md

 Instructions to install things via `nuget` can be found [here](https://learn.microsoft.com/en-us/nuget/install-nuget-client-tools)

-Once you're done with everything, you should be able to simply open BrmmSlim.sln.
+Once you're done with everything, you should be able to simply open BRMM.sln.